nselem/myrast/README.md

 Id_NCBI file (File with the genome ids from NCBI you wish to upload to RAST)
 1.NCBI_and_RAST script from GitHub
 `perl 1.NCBI_and_RAST Id_NCBI  `
+NOTE: To run the 1.NCBI_and_RAST script, it will be done inside the docker, in the myrast option

 **1.1 Id_NCBI file**
 Prepare the file Id_NCBI.
-It should be a text file with three columns.
-The first column filled with NCBI Ids, the second column should contain the organism's genus and the third one the species name.
-The three columns must be tab separated.
+It should be a text file with two columns.
+The first column filled with NCBI Ids, the second column should contain the organism's genus with the species name.
+The two columns must be tab separated.
 Accepted IDs: You can only use ids from the NCBI databases protein, nucleotide and genome.

+NOTE: To see the status of the job, type: $svr_status_of_RAST_job user password jobID If you want to review other options, could visit http://blog.theseed.org/servers/usage/the-rast-batch-interface.html

 Figure 1- File with NCBI Id’s, genus and species names.